DependencyTrack/hyades-apiserver/docs/_docs/datasources/nvd.md

 ### NVD Mirror

-Dependency-Track is not only a consumer of the NVD, but provides mirroring functionality as well.
-This functionality is built into Dependency-Track and does not require further configuration.
+Hyades-apiserver triggers a Kafka event to Hyades which handles the integration with NVD API and sends back vulnerabilities to be persisted in apiserver database.
+This functionality does not require further configuration.
 The mirror is automatically updated daily.

 > The base URL to the mirror is: http://hostname/mirror/nvd